 5. Demonstrate elementary object-oriented design skills;

-6. Build well-structured Java programs of moderate size using the fundamental class libraries appropriately.
+6. Build well-structured Object Oriented programs of moderate size using the fundamental class libraries appropriately.

 Minimum Requirement for Award of Credits

-Submission of at least 5 out of 8 laboratory exercises; attendance at laboratory exam and degree exam.
+Submission of at least one laboratory exercises; attendance at laboratory exam and degree exam.